-Apple Watch was originally announced in September 2014 with three key features: a precise, customizable timepiece, an intimate way to connect and communicate, a comprehensive health and fitness companion.
-This has since evolved into the Apple wearable of today centered around health and fitness.
+Apple announced its first major new hardware product in years, Apple Watch, in September 2014.
+It had three key features: a precise and customizable timepiece, an intimate way to connect and communicate, and a comprehensive health and fitness companion.
+It has since evolved into the Apple wearable of today centered around health and fitness.

 Apple Watch Features